 “I just bet my Eternity Card for your soul.”
 Dan pointed at Anihilato’s box.
 “That means I’m not done.
-I can’t leave if Beatrice’s soul could be in that box.
+I can’t leave if Beatrice might be trapped here.
 Anihilato, let’s make another wager.”

 “Are you kidding?”
-Faith’s eyeballs emerged from the snowball to glare at Dan.
-She carved a sharp snout on her face.
-“Dainty, I was just annihilated, and as far as I know that’s not generally reversible.
-That’s all our luck used up already.”
+Faith’s eyeballs emerged from the snow to glare at Dan.
+She carved herself a sharp snout.
+“Dainty, I was just annihilated, and as far as I know that’s not reversible.
+That’s all our luck used up already!”
 When Dan did not turn she jumped and shouted.
 “You’re a Zephyr!
 You’re supposed to go to the Mountain!”

 “The Mountain is in me.”
-Dan sat with folded legs before Anihilato.
-“I’ll come back when I’ve salvaged Beatrice.
+Dan sat before Anihilato.
+“I’ll surface when I’ve salvaged Beatrice.
 And Jay.
 At least.”

 “Dan!
-I miss them too, but there’s an order to things here,” she growled.
-“Did you spend seven years in a monastery just to gamble your soul for your pals?”
+I miss them too!
+But there’s an order to things, here,” she growled.
+“Did you spend seven years in a monastery just to gamble your soul for old pals?”

-“No, but now I know it’s an option, I can’t think of a better reason to have done so.
-I should have devoted my life to this.”
+“No, but now I know it’s an option, I can’t think of a better reason.
+I should have devoted my whole life to this.”

 Faith tssk’d.
 “You’re a bad liar, Dainty.
-This was your plan the whole time.
+This was your plan all along.
 You’re right where you meant to be.”
-She turned her tail to him.
-“I’ll go back to the surface, but I’m not waiting for you.
+She turned tail to him.
+“I’ll surface, but I won’t for you.
 I’m flying to the Mountain to tell the Zephyrs why I’m late.”

 “Then we’ll make it quick,” said Dan.
-“I wager my Eternity Card against your whole box and everything inside it.”
+“I wager my Eternity Card against your entire box and everything inside it.”

 Dan could not respond.
-He was fixed, now, on Anihilato’s six shining eyes.
-Every muscle was frozen.
+He was fixed on Anihilato’s six shining eyes.
 He could not even breathe.

 “I’ve got you now, monk.”